Configure the extension

 Nbuckets broken down to the appropriate log scale.

-- Select your Metric: With the exception of
+- Select your Metric: Except for

 Voronoi, all the Geographic Analytics Extension's visualization techniques work on the basis of aggregating points together.
 To represent the data under each cell/band/cluster, math is applied to those points, which are then styled.
 All these aggregations are performed, and you are selecting which one to visualize.
 You have the following aggregation options: